-Today’s Guest: Actress Michelle Borth, star of “Tell Me You Love Me,” “Hawaii Five-0.”
+Today’s Guest: Michelle Borth, actress, “Tell Me You Love Me,” “Hawaii Five-0”

 The ironic thing about Michelle Borth’s role as Jamie, a woman whose fiancé won’t commit to monogamy in the new HBO series “Tell Me You Love Me,” is that she is the kind of sexy, intoxicating woman that could probably drive the best-intentioned married man to cheat on his wife.